 What is a Runaway Truck?

-While driving down a steep incline, especially in a mountainous region, you may see the road split into a third lane that abruptly turns into a steep ramp of sand or gravel.
+While driving down a steep incline, you may see the road split into a third lane that abruptly turns into a steep ramp of sand or gravel.
 This is the runaway truck lane and it’s used when a truck’s brakes fail or they’re unable to downshift on a steep incline.

 Runaway trucks have two main causes.
 First, a fully-loaded truck is so heavy and has so much energy behind it that there’s not enough mechanical force in the brakes to control the truck and bring it down to a safe speed.
 Second, is that the trucking company was negligent in providing routine maintenance and failed to replace worn-out brakes.
 In either case, the result is that the brakes fail, and the truck driver endangers everyone on the road.

 How Many Runaway Trucks Are There Per Year?